We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 While the warmth helps to get rid of the trapped materials in the hair follicle, ice can help reduce redness and swelling.
 In turn, the cyst may decrease in size and overall appearance.
 Ice can also help with any pain that might arise.

 While you might be most worried about cysts being noticed on your face, this type of acne is commonplace in hard-to-reach areas like your back.
-Sebaceous cysts can occur anywhere on your body except for the bottom of your hands and feet.
+Epidermoid cysts can occur anywhere on your body except for the bottom of your hands and feet.

 Working a cyst out of your back is a bit more challenging, logistically speaking.
 You can use the same home treatment methods as for your face.
 Since it’s hard to see pimples on your back, you need to use extra caution.
 You also want to avoid scratching at the cyst.